Music Rights and Royalties

 With regard to physical recordings, the mechanisation rights of musical works are mostly administered by Nordisk Copyright Bureau NCB, which licenses the mechanisation of music and invoices and distributes the mechanisation royalties, which are then paid to the music authors as part of Teosto’s distributions.

-For digital audio recordings used in international online services, the mechanisation rights are administered by Polaris Hub, a company partly owned by Teosto, which licenses the mechanisation of music.
-Royalties are invoiced and distributed on behalf of Polaris Hub by Network of Music Partners NMP and the royalties distributed by it are also paid as part of Teosto’s distribution.
+For digital audio recordings used in international online services, the mechanisation rights are administered by ICE, which licenses the mechanisation of music.
+ICE royalties are also paid as part of Teosto’s distribution.

 The administration of synchronisation rights depends on the type of AV production or video recording for which the music is being recorded.
 For example, with regard to TV programme content, the rights related to music synchronisation are mostly administered by NCB, which licenses the synchronisation of music and invoices and distributes the synchronisation royalties, which are then paid to the music authors as part of Teosto’s distribution.